Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Storage Arrays <a name="storage_arrays"></a>

-Arrays are an ordered sequence of elements, with constant-time access to such elements, for reading and writing.
+Arrays are an ordered sequence of elements, with constant-time access to such elements, both for reading and for writing.
 The size of the arrays is typically fixed, although there are programming languages with limited forms of dynamic arrays.